vickysvicky/CS516x/stringSearcher/README.md

 To change the parameters, open the file with any text editor and navigate to the main function (line 170 – 180) to modify the values accordingly.

-For more information about this program, please see the pdf file with included in the same directory.
+For more information about this program, please see the pdf file that is included in the same directory.